mahmoudalmadi/BCM_SIDS_ML_Summer_22/README.md

 So far in this repository we have developed a data mining pipeline to identify or uncover classes of breaths that the are associated with particular characteristics, which may be informative and ultimately useful for the lab's mission.
 As we are still in the process of investigating for said classes, we have not identified them yet.
 Upon identification of such classes, we can then construct a machine learning algorithm that can diagnose the mice's suscpetibilities to SIDS-like phenomena which can, if successful, be very informative when we analyze the classified breaths from a neurological perspective and then consider the parallel of those neurological features in humans.
 More information on the methodologies and background research underwent throughout the development of this repository [is laid out in the follow summary report.](https://drive.google.com/file/d/1JE6vpFgYof3KJZhZym1y52igWQB82wtk/view?usp=sharing)

+Upon uploading the raw lab data to a **data** folder in the root directory, the user should then run the *preprocessing.py* file which reproduces the raw data in a Python-friendly format.
+The user can then proceed to use the jupyter notebooks or to-be develped full data mining pipeline.

 ## Repository Details

 The following is a description of the files and folders in this repository.